Letractively/uliweb/trunk/apps/Documents/files/introduction.rst

   * MVT(Model View Template) development model.
   * Distributed development but unified management.
 Uliweb organizes a project with small apps.
-Each app can has its own configuration file(settings.ini), templates directory, and static directory.
-Previouly created app can be easily reused.
-But when user runs the project, all apps can be treated as a whole app.
-User can also reference other static files and templates.
-If INSTALLED_APPS is not configured in the configuration file, all apps will be available by default.
-And all configuration files for all available apps will be automatically processed at project startup, which gives the user a complete configuration view.
+Each app can have its own configuration file(settings.ini), template directory, and static directory.
+Existing apps can be easily reused, but are treated as a compound. web application project if configured as such.
+Developers can also reference static files and templates between apps, thus easing inter-application data exchange.
+    All apps in a project are loaded by default if INSTALLED_APPS is not configured in the configuration file.
+All separate app configuration files are automatically processed at project startup.

 * URL Mapping

   * Flexiable and powerful URL mapping.
 Uliweb uses werkzeug's routing module.
-    User can easily define a URL, which in turn can be easily binded with a view function.
+    User can easily define a URL, which in turn can be easily bound with a view function.
-    URL can also be created reversely according to the view function name.
-It supports arguments definition in URL.
-And it also supports default URL mapping to a view function.
+    URLs can also be created reversely according to the view function name.
+It supports argument definitions in URLs and default URL mapping to a view function.

 * View and Template

-  * View template can be automatically applied.
-If you return a dict variable from view function, Uliweb will automatically find a default applied template according to the view function name.
+  * View templates can be automatically applied.
+If you return a dict variable from view function, Uliweb will automatically try to match and apply a template according to the view function name.
   * Environment execution mode.
 Each view function will be run in an environment, which eliminates the need to write many import statements.
-Plus there are already many objects that can be used directly, for example: request, response, etc. When used, these objectsIt can save many lines of code.
+Plus there are already many objects that can be used directly, for example: request, response, etc. This is DRY and saves a lot of coding
-  * User can directly use Python code in a template, and user does not need to indent his code, as long as he remembers to add a pass statement at the end of each block.
+  * Developers can directly use Python code in a template, the Python code does not neede to be indented as long as a pass statement is added at the end of each code block.
-    Uliweb also supports including of child template and inheriting from parent template.
+    Uliweb also supports child template inclusion and inheritance.

 * ORM

-  * Uliorm is the default ORM module but not configured by default, user can use any ORM module as he prefers.
+  * Uliorm is the default ORM module but not configured by default.
+Developers are free to use any ORM module as preferred.
-  * Uliorm supports models and automatic database migiration, including table creation and table structure modification.
+  * Uliorm supports model creation and automatic database migiration(table creation and table structure modification).

 * I18n

-  * Supports python file and template file.
+  * Can be used in python and template files.
-  * Supports browser language setting and cookie setting, and automatic language switch.
+  * Browser language and cookie settings are supported including automatic language switching.
-  * Provides command line tool.
-User can use it to extract .po files.
-It can support app level or project level process.
+  * Provides a command line tool that developers can use to extract .po files.
+    This can happen either at the app level or project level process.
 It can automatically merge .pot files to existing .po files.

 * Extension

   * Plugin extension.
-This is a plugin process mechanism.
-There are already some plugin invoke points in Uliweb.
-So you can write some procedures and bind them to these points, in order to finish some special works.
+This is a plugin processing mechanism that utilizes different types of plugin invocation points.
+So you can write procedures to carry out special processes and bind them to these points.
 For example, database initicalization, I18n process initialization, etc.
   * middleware extension.
-It's similar with Django.
-You can configure it in configure files.
-Each middleware can process request and response.
+It's similar to Djangos.
+You can configure it in configuration files.
+Each middleware can process the request and response objets.
-  * views module initial process.
-If you write a special function named __begin__, it'll be processed before any view function can be processed, so you can do some module level process here, for example: check the user authentication, etc.
+  * Special function calls in the views module initial process.
+If you write a special function named __begin__, it'll be processed before any view function can be processed, this allows developers to do some module level processing at that point, for example: check the user authentication, etc.
-    So I suggest that you devide different view modules according different functionality.

 * Command Line Tools

-  * Export a clear environment to a special directory.
-Then you can work from there.
+  * Export a clean working environment to an assigned directory.
-  * Create app, and include the essential directory structure, files and code.
+  * Create app, and include the basic essential directory structure, files and code.
   * Export static files, you can export all available apps' static files to a special directory.
-  * Startup a developing web server, support debug and automatically reload.
+  * Startup a development web server thats supports debugging and autoreload.
+  * Several project and app management tools.

 * Deployment

-  * Support GAE, it's very easy.
+  * Supports easy deployment on the GAE platform.
-  * Support mod_wsgi, cgi, fast_cgi, scgi.
+  * Supports mod_wsgi, cgi, fast_cgi, scgi.

 * Development

   * Provide a development server, and can be automatically reload when some module files are modified.
-  * Enable debug, you can check the error traceback, and it also supports template debugging.
+  * Enhanced debugging, you can check the error traceback, template debugging is also supported.

-* Others
+* Misc.

   * Various demos are available for anyone interested in learning more about Uliweb.
     It includes all core codes and also all source code of `uliwebproject <http://uliwebproject.appspot.com>`_ ,